KaileyLiou/Personal-Website/README.md

 # Personal Website

-This project is my personal website highlighting my hobbies, skills, and some of my projects (designs, photography, and coding).
+This project is my personal website highlighting my hobbies, skills, and some of my projects (designs and coding).

 I decided to make a website to allow me to keep all my projects in one space and have something to continue to add on to in the future.
 I plan on eventually including more pages and adding more extensions.